Fresh peaches make a splash on the summer dessert table with this rosemary-spiced dry rosé syrup from Jessica Strand’s book, Small Gatherings.

 2 strips orange zest, about ½-inch wide and 3 inches long

 2 fresh rosemary sprigs

-4 ripe yellow or white peaches or nectarines (about 1¼ pounds total), quartered and pitted
+4 ripe yellow or white peaches or nectarines (about 1¼ lbs.), quartered and pitted

 Using a slotted spoon, transfer the peaches carefully to a wide bowl, placing them in a single layer.
 Return the poaching liquid to medium heat and return to a simmer.
 Cook until reduced to a slightly syrupy texture (but not as thick as chocolate syrup; you want it to remain somewhat runny), 20 to 30 minutes longer.
 Remove from the heat.
 Discard the rosemary sprigs and orange zest.